Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CREPrQ23Dt4,6678.607335,6714.312943.md

 # [November 15th, 2022 Livestream](../2022-11-15.md)
 ## Q&A: Do you know when the Update is going to Early Access release?
 https://youtube.com/clip/UgkxpbX_icSblgwiHCiiGKhRGtF2XIVO3eFp
-This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Update 7 in Early Access, when?](./yt-4WdFC3Y5fx4.md) [https://www.youtube.com/watch?v=4WdFC3Y5fx4](https://www.youtube.com/watch?v=4WdFC3Y5fx4)
+This question was possibly replaced with a more recent answer: [November 29th, 2022 Livestream Q&A: Update 7 release date, revealed?](./yt-GGrFhpmf7CY.md) [https://www.youtube.com/watch?v=GGrFhpmf7CY](https://www.youtube.com/watch?v=GGrFhpmf7CY)

 ### Topics